Skip to content

 • Otherwise, the plugin first tries to retrieve the value of the keyword description from the page metadata.

-• If the value is non-negative and no description meta is found, then the plugin retrieves the first number of characters of the page content defined by this setting.
+• If the above has failed, then the plugin retrieves the first number of characters of the page content defined by this setting.
 Retrieved content is the raw markdown converted roughly into HTML.

 abstract_chars_count: number of characters to use as item description.